 Are you currently seeking colleges and universities who have themed entertainment degree programs?

-As a Theme Park Architect I get this question a lot, “What university can I attend to learn how to become a designer in the themed entertainment industry?”
+As a Theme Park Architect I get this question a lot, “What university can I attend or what college courses do I need to take to learn how to become a designer in the themed entertainment industry?”

 List of Colleges and Universities with Themed Entertainment Degree Programs: